mojomast/scoreboardussy/improvements.md

 1. Adding database persistence to prevent data loss
 2. Implementing authentication to secure the control panel
 3. Configuring proper deployment with Nginx and SSL
+4. Using Docker for consistent development and deployment environments

 These changes will ensure that the application is production-ready while maintaining its core functionality and user experience.